naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.21.wlan.configuration.md

 The Network Summary page is a dashboard that provides a quick overview of the number of configured wireless networks, associate access points and active clients.

 #### Network Summary Dashboard

+In the menu on the left of the network summary page click **Access Points** to view an overall picture of AP system information and performance.
+Click **Advanced** to access the advanced Summary page.
+From here you can access all the features of the WLC.